 A longtime customer and supporter of John Deere marine engines, Mike Bonner powered the Sea Blaster with twin PowerTech™ 6135SFM marine engines.
-Rated at 650 hp, the engines swing 34x32-inch (86x81 centimeter), 4-blade props through Twin Disc transmissions with a 2:1 gear ratio.
+Rated at 650 hp (485 kW), the engines swing 34×32-inch (86×81 cm), 4-blade props through Twin Disc transmissions with a 2:1 gear ratio.

 Altogether, Jordan says he and his father built 12 speedboats.
 For several years, high fuel prices temporarily tempered demand.
 However, improvements in engine fuel efficiency — especially by John Deere — made it possible for tourism operators to cut their fuel use in half, making the speedboat tourism business profitable again.

 Bonner also sees a lot of market potential for his one-of-a-kind Hydro Jet.
-The Hydro Jet can exceed 56 kilometers (35 miles) per hour — which Bonner explains is very fast for a single-engine boat of that size.
-It runs with a PowerTech 9.0L engine rated at 373 kW (500 hp).
+The Hydro Jet can exceed 35 miles (56 km) per hour — which Bonner explains is very fast for a single-engine boat of that size.
+It runs with a PowerTech 9.0L engine rated at 500 hp (373 kW).

 The prop was custom built by Mike Bonner, who wanted to make best use of the engine's get-up-and-go power.
-The prop measures 27x33 inches (69x84 centimeters) and features six blades.
-The surface-piercing propeller runs half in the water, half out of the water, giving the boat a very shallow 46-centimeter (18 inch) draft.
+The prop measures 27×33 inches (69×84 cm) and features six blades.
+The surface-piercing propeller runs half in the water, half out of the water, giving the boat a very shallow 18-inch (46 cm) draft.
 "It has characteristics of a jet, but it's not a jet," says Bonner.
 "There are no pumps."

 R.J.
-Stough, owner of the watercraft, says he chose John Deere not only for its power but for fuel efficiency.
+Stough, owner of the watercraft, says he chose John Deere not only for its power but also its fuel efficiency.
 "We were looking for fuel economy, and John Deere is better than anything else out there."

-Jordan Bonner spends much of the summer running the Hydro Jet along Destin's coastline amusing tourists, afterwards he heads back to Wetumpka, Alabama, where Bonner Boats is based.
-There, he will continue on with the designs and dreams that his forward-thinking father had started.
+Jordan Bonner spends much of the summer running the Hydro Jet along Destin's coastline amusing tourists; afterward, he heads back to Wetumpka, Alabama, where Bonner Boats is based.
+There, he will continue on with the designs and dreams that his forward-thinking father started.